One month ago, a podcaster said Aziz Ansari was going to be accused of sexual misconduct

 One month ago, popular podcaster Joe Budden said Aziz Ansari was going to be accused of sexual misconduct.
-Published on Soundcloud, the 140th episode of The Joe Budden Podcast has been listened to almost 200 thousand times, at the moment of writing this article.
+Published on Soundcloud, the 140th episode of The Joe Budden Podcast has been listened to almost 200,000 times as of the writing of this article.

 American rapper and member of the hip hop supergroup Slaughterhouse, Joe Budden, seems to have had insider Hollywood info before anyone else.
 Or rather, he seems to have been willing to leak it before anyone else.